Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Learning Framework

 where $t > 0$ is the hyperparameter that determines the steepness of the logarithmic barrier functions.
 With some approximations (\ref{eq:constrained_rl_problem_approx}), the IPO objective (\ref{eq:ipo_problem}) is modified as follows:

 In the original paper \cite{liu2020ipo}, the IPO objective (\ref{eq:ipo_problem_approx}) is optimized with Proximal Policy Optimization (PPO) \cite{schulman2017ppo}.
-However, we utilized Trust Region Policy Optimization (TRPO) \cite{schulman2015trpo} because the optimizer's explicit line search allows for more stable policy improvement and constraint feasibility checking.
+However, we utilized Trust Region Policy Optimization (TRPO) \cite{schulman2015trpo} because the optimizer's explicit line search allows for more stable policy improvement and constraint feasibility checking \footnote{We also experimented with the PPO\cite{schulman2017ppo} optimizer and found several algorithmic advantages, such as ease of implementation and the availability to utilize recurrent neural networks, albeit with the trade-off of training stability.}.
 The advantage functions $A^{\pi}$ and $A^{\pi}_{C_k}$ are computed using Generalized Advantage Estimation (GAE) \cite{schulman2015gae} and neural network value functions.
 Each advantage function then undergoes additional standardization and zero-mean normalization before computing the policy gradients.

 Because we are utilizing constrained reinforcement learning to train controllers for complex robotic systems, the method should be capable of dealing with a large number of constraints.
 However, earlier publications in the literature, such as CPO and IPO, had limits when it came to explicitly addressing these issues.
 To that purpose, we incorporate two modifications to the IPO to make it scalable for the number of constraints.